 This course IS for you if you’re ready to put your money where your mouth is

 However, taking part in this course is not for the faint-hearted.
+It will challenge you.

 It requires you to prioritise engaging in this work, often.
 It takes consistent commitment and a whole lot of courage.